 Not Readily Available: While Cuba authorizes a certificación sobre registro militar (certificate of military records) to document military service, there is no reliable procedure for requesting or receiving this document.
 When available, the certificación shows if an individual has served the active military service (servicio militar activo)

-Comments: Military service is mandatory in Cuba for all males.
-It lasts two years, or only one year for males who have finished high school (12th grade) and are to enter university.
+Comments: Military service is mandatory in Cuba for all men.
+It lasts two years, or only one year for men who have finished high school (12th grade) and are to enter university.
 Service is voluntary for women.

 Available: Passport.

-Document Name: Regular passport (pasaporte corriente), diplomatic passport (pasaporte diplomatico), official passport (pasaporte official), pasaporte de servicio (service passport), and sailor passport (pasaporte de marino).
+Document Name: Regular passport (pasaporte corriente), diplomatic passport (pasaporte diplomatico), official passport (pasaporte official).

 Issuing Government Authority: Office of Identification, Immigration and Foreign Issues of the Ministry of Interior (Oficina de Identificación, Inmigración y Extranjería del Ministerio del Interior).

 Special Seal(s) / Color / Format: Cuban passports are not ICAO or EU compliant.
-Cuban passport issuance is controlled by the Ministry of the Interior, and counterfeit Cuban passports are believed to be rare.
 The current version of the Cuban passport contains security features such as watermarks, holograms, optically variable ink, micro printing, threads, tactile ink, color blended ink, and the passports have labeled page numbers through page 16.
 However, it does not have biometric information in the form of a fingerprint, nor UV reaction on the paper if the photo is altered.
 There is no RFID chip or intaglio printing.
 Each type of passport has a predominant color, from the cover to the inside pages: Regular – blue; diplomatic – black or green, official –red; service – brown; and sailor – green.

 Issuing Authority Personnel Title: There is no issuing authority personnel title.